nycm1989/nImagePicker/README.md

 /// Set the image file from http response and url imageController.setFromResponse(response: Response, url: String)

-/// This dont work in web!
+/// This don't work in web!
 imageController.setFromPath(path: String)

 /// Get image from url, this works in all enviroment